ctngln/websocket-golang-chat/README.md

 <code>"PATH_TO_FOLDER/websocket-golang-chat/chat.html"</code>

-If your not going to need to call it from anywhere but the current folder then dont do anything.
+If you're not going to need to call it from anywhere but the current folder, then don't do anything.